mrazjava/booklink-openlibrary/README.md

 Examples:

-Process authors dump without persisting data, but if image is available, download it to a file and store it in author_imgs subdirectory of the location where the dump file is read from.
-Sample record is printed every 50,000th row:
+*Process authors dump without persisting data, but if image is available, download it to a file and store it in author_imgs subdirectory of the location where the dump file is read from.
+Sample record is printed every 50,000th row:*
 ```
 mvn clean spring-boot:run -Dspring-boot.run.jvmArguments="-DBOOKLINK_OL_DUMP_FILE=/home/azimowski/Downloads/booklink/authors.json -DBOOKLINK_SCHEMA=AuthorSchema -DBOOKLINK_FREQUENCY_CHECK=50000 -DBOOKLINK_AUTHOR_IMG_DIR=author_imgs -DBOOKLINK_PERSIST=false"
 ```
-Process authors dump and persist each record in mongo.
+*Process authors dump and persist each record in mongo.
 If avilable, download author images to a file and store them in bronco subdirectory of the location where the dump file is read from.
 In addition, store a copy of an image as a binary property of author mongo record.
-Sample record is printed out every 1000th row.
+Sample record is printed out every 1000th row:*
 ```
 mvn clean spring-boot:run -Dspring-boot.run.jvmArguments="-DBOOKLINK_OL_DUMP_FILE=/home/azimowski/Downloads/booklink/authors.json -DBOOKLINK_SCHEMA=AuthorSchema -DBOOKLINK_FREQUENCY_CHECK=1000 -DBOOKLINK_AUTHOR_IMG_DIR=bronco -DBOOKLINK_PERSIST=true -DBOOKLINK_PERSIST_OVERRIDE=true -DBOOKLINK_AUTHOR_IMG_MONGO=true"
 ```